01-edu/Branch-Blockchain/Quest3 FestivalSmartContract/Lineup.md

 ## Lineup

 For this to be a good festival, we need to register artists.
+Hip hip hip, arrays!

 ### Instructions